jarvisteach/appJar/docs/mkdocs/docs/examples/stylesheets.md

 ## Getting Fancy
 ---

-If you want to take things a bit further, and have a *clever* name for your stylesheet, you can either:
+If you want to take things a bit further, and use a *clever* name for your stylesheet, you can either:

 * import it **as** a simpler name:
 ```python